 The History Of Día de los Muertos

-Nope, it's not Mexican Halloween, it's a celebration of life.
+Nope, it's not Mexican Halloween, it is a celebration of life.

 It helps us recognize that death is just the next step in life's journey, and that no one really dies as long as they live on in our memories.

-Once a year, she would arise to visit the living, bringing the souls of their ancestors with her.
+Once a year, she arises to visit the living, bringing the souls of our ancestors with her.

 Aztecs believed it was offensive to mourn the dead.
 Instead, they celebrated life.